 The aerosol discussion is a thing of the past in the scientific world, as evidenced by the medical follow-up studies on the generation of aerosols.
 I came across a study that shows that singing and speaking generate many more aerosols than coughing and sneezing.
 When coughing/sneezing, the large droplets, which were traditionally seen as the main contaminants, end up on the ground within one and a half meters.
 The small, almost weightless droplets, which are mainly released when speaking and singing, float longer, ready to be inhaled.

 Curious about how aerosols are actually created, I ended up with nebulizers.
 These are used, for example, in inhalation equipment.
-One particular type, the ultrasonic nebulizer, has remarkable similarities with voice use.
-The similarity is so thick on top that I wonder why everyone is so obsessed with falling droplets within one and a half meters, sneezing, 'coughing' – and that while just speaking - and certainly singing - might produce more aerosols?
+One type, the ultrasonic nebulizer, has remarkable similarities to vocalizations.
+The similarity is so obvious that I wonder why everyone is so obsessed with falling droplets within one and a half meters, sneezing, 'coughing' - while simply speaking - and certainly singing - might produce more aerosols?
 That can't be true, can it?
 Maybe so.
 First a simple explanation of atomization or aerosol production, then the reference to the science behind it.

 Aerosol production